Black Hole - Neutron Star and Binary Neutron Star Mergers from Population III and II stars: Methods

 \subsection{Stellar tracks}

-Our Pop.~III star tracks do not include rotation and are calculated with the stellar-evolution code \textsc{parsec} \citep{bressan2012,chen2015,costa2019,costa2025}.
+Our Pop.~III star tracks do not include rotation and were calculated with the stellar-evolution code \textsc{parsec} \citep{bressan2012,chen2015,costa2019,costa2025}.
 At the beginning of their main sequence, Pop.~III stars cannot ignite the carbon-nitrogen-oxygen (CNO) tri-cycle because of the initial lack of these elements.
 In order to contrast the gravitational collapse with the energy provided by the proton-proton (pp) chain, Pop.~III stars need to reach very high central temperatures.
-The temperature can become so high that some carbon is synthesized via triple -- $\alpha$ reaction (He burning), even during the main sequence.
+The temperature can become so high that some carbon is synthesized via a triple-$\alpha$ reaction (He burning), even during the main sequence.
 As a consequence, the CNO tri-cycle ignites and replaces the pp chain as the main source of energy of the star \citep{marigo2001, murphy2021}.
 At the end of the main sequence, Pop.~III stars have high enough central temperatures to transition smoothly to the core-He burning phase.
 Usually, these stellar evolution features appear at $Z<10^{-10}$ \citep{cassisi1993}.
-As a consequence, for Pop.~III stars we assume an initial hydrogen abundance $X=0.751$, He abundance $Y=0.2485$ \citep{komatsu2011}, and metallicity $Z=10^{-11}$ \citep{tanikawa2021,costa2023}.
-For Pop.~II stars we adopt a metallicity $Z=10^{-4}$.
+As a consequence, for Pop.~III stars we assumed an initial hydrogen abundance of $X=0.751$, He abundance of $Y=0.2485$ \citep{komatsu2011}, and metallicity of $Z=10^{-11}$ \citep{tanikawa2021,costa2023}.
+For Pop.~II stars we adopted a metallicity $Z=10^{-4}$.

-We consider stars with zero-age main sequence (ZAMS) mass $m_{\rm ZAMS}$ between 2 and 600~$\msun$.
+We considered stars with a zero-age main sequence (ZAMS) mass, $m_{\rm ZAMS}$, of between 2 and 600~$\msun$.
 Stars with $2\le m_{\rm{ZAMS}}< 10\,\rm M_{\odot}$ reach the early-asymptotic giant branch phase, while stars with $m_{\rm{ZAMS}}\ge 10\,\rm M_{\odot}$ evolve until late phases of core-oxygen burning, or the beginning of the pair-instability regime.
-All tracks are computed with the same setup as \cite{costa2021}, including stellar winds, nuclear reaction network, opacity, and equation of state.
-Above the convective core, we assume a penetrative overshooting with a characteristic parameter of $\lambda_{\rm ov}=0.5$ in units of pressure scale height.
+All tracks were computed with the same setup as in \cite{costa2021}, including stellar winds, a nuclear reaction network, opacity, and the equation of state.
+Above the convective core, we assumed a penetrative overshooting with a characteristic parameter of $\lambda_{\rm ov}=0.5$ in units of pressure scale height.
 For further information on the evolutionary tracks, we refer to \cite{costa2023}.